Sequence Preloader IconThree orange dots increasing in size from left to right

 BAKERIES:

-Cakes by Jen will be away this week, returning on April 20.
+Cakes by Jen will be away this week, returning May 8.

 Europa Crust is a sourdough bread bakery located in downtown Richmond since 2021.
 We bake only bread using a 2-day, probiotic sourdough process with simple, natural ingredients.
 Our breads are more rustic and less processed than what you’ll find in a store.
 We make bread the way it was made centuries ago and it tastes like what real bread should taste like.
 And don’t let “sourdough” confuse you.
 It’s a process and doesn’t mean all our breads have a sour taste!
 Our Japanese Milk Rolls and Nissu Sweet Bread (a Finnish cardamom bread) are great examples of a sweeter bread.
 Check out our Frequently Asked Questions HERE and browse our web site.